OmniControll/ETL-Process-To-Cloud-DWH/README.md

 ## Features

-- **Extract:** Gathers data from predefined sources and structures it into a Pandas DataFrame
+- *Extract* Gathers data from predefined sources and structures it into a Pandas DataFrame
-- **Transform:** Cleans and transforms the extracted data by removing duplicates and handling missing values
+- *Transform* Cleans and transforms the extracted data by removing duplicates and handling missing values
-- **Load:** Inserts the transformed data into Snowflake, with dynamic creation of databases and tables if they don't exist
+- *Load* Inserts the transformed data into Snowflake, with dynamic creation of databases and tables if they don't exist

-- ** Database and Table Creation:** Automatically creates the target database and table schema in Snowflake.
+## Automatically creates the target database and table schema in Snowflake.
-- ** Credential Management:** environment variables to manage Snowflake credentials .
+## environment variables to manage Snowflake credentials .
-- ** Logging:** Implements logging to monitor the ETL process and capture errors .
+## Implements logging to monitor the ETL process and capture errors .
-- **Error Handling:**  error handling to manage and log SQLAlchemy and general exceptions.
+## error handling to manage and log SQLAlchemy and general exceptions.

 ## Prerequisites